Bright Blue (organisation): Influence

 Bright Blue has seen over 90 of its policies adopted by the UK Government.
 The think tank has had significant influence on a number of Conservative Governments, including those of David Cameron, Theresa May, Boris Johnson, and Rishi Sunak.
+It has called for building on parts of the green belt, labelling wood-burning stoves with a health warning and the abolition of the two-child benefit cap.

 Media

 Bright Blue events are routinely covered by UK media, such as The Independent, City A.M., or the BBC.
 The same is true of Bright Blue research.
 Bright Blue also often provides political commentary for UK printed and broadcast media.

 Organisation

-The board of directors is made up of Ryan Shorthouse (executive chair), Alexandra Jezeph, Diane Banks, Phil Clarke and Richard Mabey.
+The board of directors is made up of Ryan Shorthouse (Executive Chair), Alexandra Jezeph, Diane Banks, Phil Clarke and Richard Mabey.
 It currently has fifteen associate fellow and an independent advisory council of figures from different political and professional backgrounds, including former and current parliamentarians such as Michael Gove, Penny Mordaunt, John Denham, Margaret Hodge, Jake Richards, Andrew Bowie, Ben Houchen, and Vince Cable.

 In November 2022, Ryan Shorthouse announced that he would stand down as Director of Bright Blue and step up to chair the organisation, criticizing the Conservative government for having "failed millennials" and citing disagreements over housebuilding policies and soaring childcare costs.